DidierMalenfant/DidierMalenfant/README.md

 - 👋 Hi, I’m @DidierMalenfant
 - 👀 I’m interested in learning
+- 🕹 I'm interested in the Playdate console
-- 🌱 I’m currently learning music making
+- 🔊 I’m currently learning music making

 <!---
 DidierMalenfant/DidierMalenfant is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.